-One of humanity's never-ending quests since times immemorial is revealing what happens to us after we die.
-But although whether there's an afterlife or soul are the kind of questions science may never be able to answer satisfactorily, modern tools allow us to probe the next best thing: what goes on inside the human brain during its final fleeting moments.
+What happens after we die?
+Although whether there’s an afterlife or even such a thing as a soul are the kind of questions science may never be able to answer, modern tools allow scientists to probe the next best thing: what goes on inside the human brain during its final fleeting moments.

-While an 87-year-old man with epilepsy was strapped to a machine that scanned his brain, searching for signs of seizures, the patient, unfortunately, suffered a heart attack and died shortly after.
-But the man's tragic death offered scientists the opportunity of a lifetime, allowing them to record brain activity 30 seconds prior to and after the patient's heart stopped beating.
+Doctors were scanning the brain of an 87-year-old man with epilepsy searching for signs of seizures.
+During this routine procedure, the patient, unfortunately, suffered a heart attack and died shortly after.
+Yet, the man’s tragic death offered scientists the opportunity of a lifetime, allowing them to record brain activity 30 seconds before and after the patient’s heart stopped beating.
+Something like this has never happened before in the history of medicine.

-The recorded brain waves suggest that, as we die, we experience the same neural activity as during dreaming, recalling memories, or meditating.
-These high-cognitive functions could be a literal example of someone's life flashing before their eyes, according to the authors of a new study published in Frontiers in Aging Neuroscience.
+The recorded activity of the dying brain suggests that, as we die, we experience the same neural activity as during dreaming, recalling memories, or meditating.
+It’s not so far-fetched to interpret these high-cognitive functions as life flashing before one’s eyes, according to the authors of a new study published in Frontiers in Aging Neuroscience.

 “We measured 900 seconds of brain activity around the time of death and set a specific focus to investigate what happened in the 30 seconds before and after the heart stopped beating,” said Dr. Ajmal Zemmar, a neurosurgeon at the University of Louisville, who led the study.

-Gamma brain waves are the fastest brain oscillations and mainly occur when you're highly alert and conscious.
-They're associated with higher-order cognitive functions, being particularly active when concentrating, dreaming, and meditating, as well as when the brain is engaged in memory retrieval, information processing, and conscious perception.
+Gamma brain waves are the fastest brain oscillations and mainly occur when you’re highly alert and conscious.
+They’re associated with higher-order cognitive functions, being particularly active when we concentrate, dream, and meditate, as well as when the brain is engaged in memory retrieval, information processing, and conscious perception.

 Near-death experiences

-Near-death experiences are surprisingly common, with a third of people who have come close to death reporting having experienced one.
+Near-death experiences are surprisingly common.
+A third of people who have come close to death say they’ve experienced such a profound experience.
 Common characteristics people report are feelings of contentment, psychic detachment from the body (such as out-of-body experiences), rapid movement through a long dark tunnel, and entering a bright light.

 Neuroscientists Olaf Blanke and Sebastian Dieguez have previously proposed two types of near-death experiences.
 Type one is associated with the brain’s left hemisphere, featuring an altered sense of time and impressions of flying.
 Type two, involving the right hemisphere, is characterized by seeing or communicating with spirits, and hearing voices, sounds, and music.